-What is the STI Plan?
-The STI Plan provides the Executive with an opportunity to achieve an annual remuneration outcome in addition to fixed remuneration, subject to the achievement of pre-agreed Group, divisional and individual performance objectives which are set out in a personalised balanced scorecard.
-Expressed as a percentage of fixed remuneration, Executives can earn the following incentive payments under the STI Plan: Target Outperformance CEO 100% 125% CFO 100% 125% Other Key Execs 70% 87.5% How much can be earned under the STI Plan? award being made The amount each E against a balanced The balanced score weighted different Executive.
-If an Exe the score for that of would be very diffi is this combination Typically the balan target for fully effe similar fashion.
-Wit threshold will resul for the total STI as recognised if an Ex exceptional achieve under the STI P executive can ea scorecard of KF ecard is arrange ly depending on ecutive does no category will be f KPIs in each ca cult for any Exe of KPIs and is t ced scorecard i ective performa th the introduct t in no paymen sessment.
-Furth ecutive outperf ements. lan.
-Arn is dependent on Pls that is set at the d in categories and t the specific accourt t meet threshold pe- zero.
-Ategory is set at stree cutive to score 1000 herefore a stretch g n the old plan has d nce.
-We expect the cion of thresholds, fa t for that KPI and po- permore, outperform ormed the balanced Atabilities of each erformance in a category, etch levels such that it % in any category.
-Target goal. lelivered 85% to 90% of new plan to operate in a ailure to achieve a KPI otentially, in aggregate, nance would only be d scorecard KPIs by How does the deferral component operate?
+What is the STI Plan? remuneration outco achievement of pre ome in addition e-agreed Group, e with an opportuni to fixed remunerat divisional and indiv personalised balance vidual performance Expressed as a percentage of fixed remuneration, Executives can earn the following incentive payments under the STI Plan: Target Outperformance CEO 100% 125% CFO 100% 125% Other Key Execs 70% 87.5% How much can be earned under the STI Plan?
+Aggregate performance below predetermined thresholds would result in no award being made under the STI Plan.
+The amount each Executive can earn is dependent on how he/she performs against a balanced scorecard of KPIs that is set at the beginning of each year.
+The balanced scorecard is arranged in categories and each category is weighted differently depending on the specific accountabilities of each Executive.
+If an Executive does not meet threshold performance in a category, the score for that category will be zero.
+The combination of KPIs in each category is set at stretch levels such that it would be very difficult for any Executive to score 100% in any category.
+Target is this combination of KPIs and is therefore a stretch goal.
+Typically the balanced scorecard in the old plan has delivered 85% to 90% of target for fully effective performance.
+We expect the new plan to operate in a similar fashion.
+With the introduction of thresholds, failure to achieve a KPI threshold will result in no payment for that KPI and potentially, in aggregate, for the total STI assessment.
+Furthermore, outperformance would only be recognised if an Executive outperformed the balanced scorecard KPIs by exceptional achievements.
+How does the deferral component operate?
 25% of any award under the STI Plan will be deferred and awarded in the form of performance rights to DXS securities.The rights will vest in two equal tranches, 12 and 24 months after being awarded subject to clawback and continued employment based on a deferral period commencing 1 July after the relevant performance period.